dnb-org/configurations/packages/textlint-config/README.md

-This is a textlint preset used across DNB projects.
+This is a textlint preset used across David's Neighbour's (DNB) projects.

-You probably won't need this ;)
+You probably won’t need this ;)

 ## Installation